Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Notation and preliminaries

 \subsubsection{The Haar state of $SU_q(2)$}

-As stated in Proposition \ref{prop-haar}, there exists a unique invariant state $h$ on the compact quantum group $SU_q(2)$, called the Haar state.
-The Haar state is the identity on the one-dimensional corepresentation, and vanishes on the matrix elements of all other irreducible corepresentations, i.e.\
+As stated in Theorem \ref{prop-haar}, there exists a unique invariant state $h$ on the compact quantum group $SU_q(2)$, called the Haar state.
+It was first computed by Woronowicz in \cite{woronowicz87}; it is the identity on the one-dimensional representation, and vanishes on the matrix coefficients of all other irreducible representations, i.e.\

 for $s\in\frac{1}{2}\mathbb{Z}_+$, $-s\le k,\ell\le s$.
 On polynomials $p(\gamma^*\gamma)\in\mathbb{C}[\gamma^*\gamma]$, it is equal to Jackson's $q$-integral (\cite{koornwinder89}),